 Even if you monitor your systems and recognize that something is wrong earlier on, many doctors check only a limited number of lab markers associated with the particular symptoms or systems that the person is experiencing issues in.
 This creates an issue with catching things early and before the complications worsen.

-Appropriate and thorough testing is essential in treating and managing lupus and needs to cover a wide look at the body as a whole instead of different pieces or parts.
+Appropriate and thorough testing is essential in treating and managing lupus.
+Testing needs to cover a wide look at the body as a whole instead of different pieces or parts.
 To get full testing, you can turn to functional medicine.
 Functional lab testing and evaluation go above and beyond the standard markers and allow a deeper look at what is going on in all systems of the body to view the interconnected web that makes up the whole person.
-We know the body does not operate as a bunch of separate and individual body parts or systems, so why are we being tested and treated as if we are?
+We know the body does not operate as a bunch of separate and individual body parts or systems.
+So Why are we being tested and treated as if we are?

-A lupus diagnosis is based on multiple criteria, and standard guidelines have been set for requirements for diagnosis.
+Diagnosis is based on multiple criteria, and standard guidelines have been set for requirements for diagnosis.
 Diagnosis is based on two main components: symptoms or clinical presentation and laboratory findings.
-In order for lupus to be diagnosed, a minimum of four out of eleven criteria must be present.
+In order for diagnosis to be made, a minimum of four out of eleven criteria must be present.
 The more positive the criteria, the more confident the diagnosis.

 There are “clinical criteria” and “immunologic criteria,” and in order to diagnose lupus, a person must meet at least one criterion in each of those two classifications as part of the minimum.
 It is possible to have lupus and not have four or more of the diagnosis criteria.
 Then again, someone with another condition such as rheumatoid arthritis can meet the criteria and not have lupus.
 The criteria are good guidelines but are not always 100 percent of the picture.

-Lupus is a complex disease, but often, simple changes can effect change and lead to managing your immune system and eliminating many symptoms that prevent a healthy, enjoyable life.
-The typical path of lupus is one of pain and suffering, but it is possible to achieve a different, healthier reality by changing one’s approach to health and self-care.
+Lupus is a complex disease.
+Simple changes can effect change and lead to managing your immune system.
+Changes may manage many symptoms that prevent a healthy, enjoyable life.
+The typical path of the illness is one of pain and suffering.
+It is possible to achieve a different, healthier reality by changing one’s approach to health and self-care.
 Everyone deserves a chance to control the fate of their health and happiness.
 Remission IS possible.

 Different Types of Lupus